Roskilde Collab

 Open house

-Roskilde is getting a new social hub for cross-artistic activity.
-It is in the ambitious and innovative area, Musicon.
+Roskilde’s social hub for cross-artistic activity, is in the ambitious and innovative area, Musicon.
 In our competition proposal, despite not being awarded, Roskilde Collab is conceptualized as a platform for hosting a multitude of creative events throughout the year.
 Furthermore, it provides a space for both contemplation and spontaneous meetings across ages, cultures, and interests.
 The new social hub will be a place where established and developing actors within art, music, dance, theatre, and events can develop great thoughts about our future, make creative projects, and exchange ideas along the way.
 This is a house, where processes and thoughts are shared, and knowledge is communicated in a common forum with synergy across interests.

 We decided that the building should also contain the narrative of progressive collaborators.
 Therefore, we wanted the main constructions to be made of wood as a modern take on an industrial hall.
 We have used concrete in the halls to accommodate acoustic demands and ensure that the intended use of the house is not in conflict with housemates or neighbors.
 It is an honest yet characterful building that reflects its content and that is accommodating toward new wishes and experiments.